 Find a walking route

 The best route on foot is not always the same as you would take by car.
-And, you have the choice of taking the fastest route or something a little more relaxing.
+You have the option of taking aquick route or try something a little more relaxing.